min2ha/ukwa-site/content/target/44554/index.en.md

   "subject": "Brexit"
 }

-# Telegraph, The: While Nicola Sturgeon fiddles, Scotland burns.
-Or at least smoulders

 Argues that the Scottish National Party is obsessed with gaining independence from the UK to the point that it neglects domestic problems, such as inequality in educational outcomes.